 Information about what happens when you change your visa type.

-Yes.
-You are required to advise Deakin of any change of visa status.
-Ideally, this should be done within 5 working days of the date your visa status changes.
+Yes, you are required to advise us of any change of visa status.
+Ideally, this should be done within five working days of the date your visa status changes.
+You are required to provide a scanned copy of your new visa and passport to email@example.com.

-No. Students who have TR status are considered international students for fee purposes.
+No. Students who have temporary resident (TR) status are considered international students for fee purposes.
 However, if you get a TR visa, you will not be subject to the conditions of an international student visa.

-As a permanent resident, you will be considered a domestic student.
+As a permanent resident (PR), you will be considered a domestic student.
 However, this does not mean that you will be eligible for a Commonwealth Supported Place.
-You should visit the University fees and charges page for more information
+Please also refer to the low completion and Government assistance webpage to view the changes to Commonwealth supported place, HECS-HELP or FEE-HELP.